TotallyInformation/newblog/src/content/kb/astro/site-changelog.md

 ---
-title: 'What has been done to the site?'
+title: What has been done to the site?
 description: |
   This is a record of the major changes to the site over time.
 created: 2024-10-21 19:21:40
-updated: 2024-10-21 19:38:01
+updated: 2024-11-23 13:03:57
-tags: ["config"]
+tags:
+  - config
 category: astro
 ---